jayoung/pamlWrapper/README.md

 I also created a shiny app to help visualize sitewise (and branchwise) PAML results.
 The apps can be run [here](https://jyoungfhcrc.shinyapps.io/pamlApps/) and the underlying code is [here](https://github.com/jayoung/pamlApps) (R functions can also be used in a standalone way)

+# PAML versions

+[Here](docs/compare_PAML_versions.md) are some notes on how different the results from different PAML versions, e.g. paml4.9j / 4.9a / 4.8

 # To do

 Add the ability to run only model 0 and model 0fixed on an alignment containing only 2 seqs.
 Tree is meaningless, and PHYML fails when there's only two seqs.
 But I can make a fake tree `(seq1,seq2);` and PAML will work.

+Troubleshooting the 'nan' problem in the BEB output:
+- it seems to be happening with the conda-paml install (4.9a), but not the equivalent version of PAML I installed myself, or any other version of paml
+- Ching-Ho's alignment that shows the problem is CG31882_sim.fa

 ## Maybe